 How to Make a Living as a Writer

-Join us for a panel discussion with the CEO of Literature Works, Helen Chaloner, Kate Offord from Arts Council England, writer and SoA member Patricia Ferguson, and Sarah Baxter from the SoA.
+Join us for a panel discussion with the CEO of Literature Works, Helen Chaloner, writer and SoA member Patricia Ferguson, and Sarah Baxter from the SoA.

 Our panel will discuss ways in which their organisations help to support writers, explain the opportunities available to authors in the local area, and answer questions about how to make a living as a writer today.